-Chief Executive Officer Compensation in 2012
+Chief Executive Officer Compensation in 2015

 The compensation of the CEO was set in a manner consistent with our compensation philosophy and the general compensation objectives and principles discussed above.
-In the interest of providing shareholders with a better understanding of Mr. Blinn's compensation for 2012, we are providing the following discussion and analysis.
+In the interest of providing shareholders with a better understanding of Mr. Blinn's compensation for 2015, we are providing the following discussion and analysis.

-In February 2012, the O&C Committee identified specific criteria for evaluating the CEO's performance during 2012.
+In February 2015, the O&C Committee identified specific criteria for evaluating the CEO's performance during 2015.
 These criteria included financial performance, strategic vision and leadership, including the development of human capital.
-In evaluating the CEO's performance in 2012, the O&C Committee Chairman gathered input from individual

-Board members during the Board's special executive session.
-During this session, the O&C Committee reviewed both the detailed compensation market data prepared by management's compensation consultant and LB&Co.
-The O&C Committee discussed and determined the following CEO compensation changes and awards in executive session with only O&C Committee members and LB&Co present.
+In evaluating the CEO's performance in 2015, the O&C Committee Chairman gathered input from individual Board members through a formal review process following year end.
+During this process, the O&C Committee reviewed both the detailed compensation market data prepared by its compensation consultant and management's compensation consultant.
+The O&C Committee discussed and determined the following CEO compensation changes and awards in executive session with only its compensation consultant and O&C Committee members present.
 The O&C Committee also followed the principles and practices earlier discussed during the Board's special executive session to conduct the CEO performance review.

-The O&C Committee reviews the CEO's total compensation package on an annual basis and analyzes it in view of competitive data provided by management and reviewed by LB&Co, pay equity relative to the other Named Executive Officers and the Company's performance for the fiscal year.
-The O&C Committee plans to continue to annually disclose its CEO's and Named Executive Officers' compensation adjustments and awards, including the rationale for these actions, in future proxy statements.
+The O&C Committee reviews the CEO's total compensation package on an annual basis and analyzes it in view of competitive data provided by management and reviewed by the O&C Committee's compensation consultant, pay equity relative to the other Named Executive Officers and the Company's performance for the fiscal year.
+The O&C Committee plans The O&C Committee has considered and will continue to consider tax deductibility in structuring executive compensation arrangements.
+However, the O&C Committee retains discretion to establish executive compensation arrangements that it believes are consistent with its principles described earlier and in the best interests of the Company and our shareholders, even if those arrangements are not fully deductible under Section 162(m).